 Note: If you are replacing a drive in a shelf that has a bezel, you must remove the bezel to see the drive LEDs.

-Go to Remove failed drive (12-drive or 24-drive) on page 85.
+Go to Remove failed drive (24-drive) on page 54.

-Remove failed drive (12-drive or 24-drive)
+Remove failed drive (24-drive)

 You remove a failed drive to replace it with a new one.